 Cooper kept playing, the Johnny Cooper Sound in the 1970s to perform at weddings, parties, anything, several nights a week.
 “We had to know all the songs,” he told Tikao.
 “We played country music as well, but you had to cover the whole lot.”

 In the 1980s, Cooper played drums and sang in the Wairarapa-based Original Ruamahanga River Band.
 Gordon Spittle wrote, “They play 21st birthdays, race days, rodeos and sports evenings, singing numbers like ‘The Green Grass of Home’ and ‘Ten Guitars’.
 They are no cowboys but a line-up that Cooper calls a social band.”

 John Dix’s Stranded in Paradise (first published in December 1988) introduced a younger generation of rock fans to the role Cooper had played in founding rock and roll in New Zealand.

-Johnny Cooper was 85 when he died at home in Naenae, in September 2014.
+Johnny Cooper was 85 when he died at home in Naenae, on 3 September 2014.
 He was a pioneer in many areas of New Zealand music: country, pop, rock and roll, songwriting and promotion.
 A loveable rogue.

 On 22 October 2020 it was announced that Johnny Cooper was inducted into the The New Zealand Music Hall of Fame.

 'Pie Cart Rock And Roll' was used as the name of a 2003 New Zealand compilation, although the compilers revisited the name of the 1957 single slightly as 'Pie Cart Rock'n'Roll'